DivineOmega/attempt/README.md

 This PHP package allows you to attempt to run a function, automatically retrying if an exception occurs.

+It can useful for:

+* Unreliable connectivity or APIs
+* Interaction with rate-limited systems

 ## Installation

 To install Attempt, just run the following command.